mfocchi/lab-docker/README.md

 ### Launch the framework

-1) Install pycharm-community inside the docker
+1) Install [pycharm-community](https://www.jetbrains.com/pycharm/download/#section=linux)  *inside* the docker (e.g. copy it inside the `~/trento_lab_home` folder)

+2) remenber to run pycharm-community from the terminal otherwise it does not load the environment variables loaded inside the .bashrc.

-2) launch one of the labs in locosim/robot_control
+3) launch one of the labs in locosim/robot_control

 ### Important Notes